Guide: How to Separate 2.4 and 5GHz on Xfinity Routers or Modems

 Quick Step-by-Step Guide

-Here’s a quick guide to separating the 2.4 GHz and 5 GHz bands on an Xfinity router:
+Here’s the fastest way to check and separate the 2.4 GHz and 5 GHz bands on an Xfinity gateway using the Xfinity app:

 Important Note